 Freshmen students are Seniors in high school or students who have graduated from high school but not attended college.
 Dual-enrolled students fall into this category as well.

-The preferred applicant will have earned a 21 ACT Composite Score or 1080 SAT Score (Evidence-Based Reading and Writing + Math) and a 3.0 cumulative high-school grade point average.
+The preferred applicant will have earned a 21 ACT Composite Score or 1080 SAT Score (Evidence-Based Reading and Writing + Math) and an unweighted 3.0 cumulative high-school grade point average.

 While the decision is based upon the factors listed above, students must have completed the following course requirements in their high school curriculum: